shanjcu/web-framework/docs/jcu-customisations/card.md

 [Overlay]({{ site.baseurl }}/jcu-customisations/overlay), style and colourise
 just the overlay inside the cards.

-{% callout info %}
-**Heads up!** Examples are shown with suitable accessibility markup in accordance with ARIA.
-Ensure you adjust `aria-labelledby` and `id` attributes to make your HTML both valid and fully accessible.
-{% endcallout %}

 {% callout warning %}
 **Heads up!** Any images placed within a `.card` must be configured to be responsive via `.img-fluid` or else it will overflow outside if too wide for the